alessvale/shaders/README.md

 # shaders
 A collection of various shaders developed in different editors and frameworks.
-Each frameworks provides different uniforms and addons.
+Each framework provides different uniforms and addons.

 <ul>
   <li> <a href = "https://shawnlawson.github.io/The_Force" target = _blank>The Force</a> </li>